chengsen/PyTorch_TextSGC/README.md

-# Graph Convolutional Networks for Text Classification in PyTorch
+# Simplifying Graph Convolutional Networks in PyTorch (TextSGC)

-PyTorch 1.6 and Python 3.7 implementation of Graph Convolutional Networks for Text Classification [1].
+PyTorch 1.6 and Python 3.7 implementation of Simplifying Graph Convolutional Networks [1].

 Tested on the 20NG/R8/R52/Ohsumed/MR data set, the code on this repository can achieve the effect of the paper.